On LASSO for Predictive Regression: Empirical Application

-In terms of prediction performance, it is known that eliminating irrelevant predictors is more important than including relevant ones, see \citet{ploberger2003empirical}, for example.
-The inclusion of the irrelevant predictors could be detrimental in forecasting contexts, and including irrelevant I(1) predictors in predictive regression can be extremely harmful since stock returns are supposed to be stationary.
+In terms of prediction performance, it is known that eliminating irrelevant predictors is more important than including relevant predictors; see, for example, \citet{ploberger2003empirical}.
+The inclusion of the irrelevant predictors could be detrimental in forecasting contexts, and including irrelevant nonstationary predictors in predictive regression can be harmful because stock returns are stationary.
 In this sense, Alasso and TAlasso provide more conservative variable selection in predictive regressions.
-In Figure \ref{fig:welch-Goyal_CV_coef} the instance with $h=1/2$ and 15-year rolling window is used to illustrate the estimated coefficients under CV.
+In Figure \ref{fig:welch-Goyal_CV_coef}, the instance with $h=1/2$ and the 15-year rolling window is used to illustrate the estimated coefficients under CV.
 The shrinkage methods select different variables over the estimation windows, indicating the evolution of the predictive models across time.
 Alasso and TAlasso throw out more variables than Plasso or Slasso and hence deliver more parsimonious models.
-For example, they eliminate the variables \texttt{ltr} and \texttt{infl} completely.
-To highlight the potentially cointegrated variables, we zoom in Figure \ref{fig:welch-goyal-coint-coef}(a) the Alasso and TAlasso estimates of (\texttt{dp}, \texttt{dy}) and (\texttt{dfr}, \texttt{tms}), along with Figure \ref{fig:welch-goyal-coint-coef}(b) where BIC decides the tuning parameters and then produces the estimates.
-The table ahead of the subfigures lists the fraction, over the rolling windows, of the active Alasso estimates annihilated by TAlasso.
-BIC in general tends to freeze out more variables than CV, especially for \texttt{dy} and \texttt{tms}.
-Although the numbers vary, similar patterns are found in other combinations of the forecast horizon and the rolling window length.
+For example, they completely eliminate the variables \texttt{ltr} and \texttt{infl}.

+To highlight the potentially cointegrated variables, Figure \ref{fig:welch-goyal-coint-coef}(a) presents the Alasso and TAlasso estimates of (\texttt{dp}, \texttt{dy}) and (\texttt{dfr}, \texttt{tms}) by CV, and in Figure \ref{fig:welch-goyal-coint-coef}(b), BIC decides the tuning parameters and then produces the estimates.
+The table ahead of the subfigures lists the fraction of the active Alasso estimates annihilated by TAlasso over the rolling windows.
+In more than a quarter of the cases when Alasso selects \texttt{dy} or \texttt{tms}, TAlasso further penalizes the corresponding coefficient to be $0$ in the second round.
+In general, BIC tends to freeze out more variables than CV, especially for \texttt{dy} and \texttt{tms}.
+Although the numbers vary, similar patterns are found in other combinations of forecast horizons and rolling window lengths.